shiroyasha/blog-source/source/posts/2017-11-16-advisory-locks-and-how-to-use-them.html.md

 There are two ways to acquire an advisory lock.
 With a blocking function that will block and wait until the lock is available, or with a non-blocking function that will return a boolean value signifying if the lock was acquired or not.
-In the previous sections, we have used the non-blocking versions of the function.
+In the previous sections we have used the non-blocking versions of the function.

 ``` sql
 -- non blocking version, returns true of false